 Calculating cryptocurrency in the UK is fairly difficult due to the unique rules around accounting for capital gains set out by the HMRC.
 To calculate your capital gains as an individual, the HMRC requires you to keep track of your average cost basis for the token on hand, aggregate your same-day transactions, and ignore any “wash sales”.
 This is to discourage people from trying to partake in tax loss harvesting to minimise their taxes below the capital gain tax free threshold.
 In this guide we discuss these rules in greater detail and how they apply to cryptocurrency.

-It is important to recognise the different categories of transactions as they each have different tax implications.
+It is important to recognise the different categories of transactions used in CryptoTaxCalculator as they each have different tax implications.
 CryptoTaxCalculator attempts to automatically map transactions back to categories that make sense from a traditional accounting perspective.

 TurboTax is a very popular tax reporting tool in the US and Canada.
 CryptoTaxCalculator supports both the Desktop and online version of the TurboTax app.
 Below are the instructions for reporting your cryptocurrency taxes using TurboTax.